icatproject/icat.manual/tutorials/04InstallingAuthentication.md

 Install the authentication plugin
 ---------------------------------

-Installing most ICAT components consists running `./setup install`.
+Installing most ICAT components consists of running `./setup install`.
 We use the `-vv` flag here to turn on extra verbosity so that we can see what the setup script is doing.

 ```Shell
 ./setup -vv install